 An innovative shipping trade organisation – 10 years of AP+ in Bordeaux

-This year, the AP+ Cargo Community System (CCS) is celebrating its tenth anniversary within the Bordeaux port community.
-The CCS is part of POSEIDON+ (Plate-forme Opérationnelle de Systèmes d’Échanges Informatisés de DONnées), a joint project providing a single port window, launched in 2007 at the initiative of the Port of Bordeaux and the regional customs authority.
+This year, the AP+ Port Community System (PCS) is celebrating its tenth anniversary within the Bordeaux port community.
+The PCS is part of POSEIDON+ (Plate-forme Opérationnelle de Systèmes d’Échanges Informatisés de DONnées), a joint project providing a single port window, launched in 2007 at the initiative of the Port of Bordeaux and the regional customs authority.
 AP+ was rolled out in early 2008, bringing together all stakeholders to digitalise and improve information flows and streamline goods traffic.
 POSEIDON+ is the only information exchange system of its kind in France.
 With Vigie, a built-in ship port call management system, and the customs information system, the platform is setting the UMPB on the road to IT technology innovation.

-Henri-Vincent Amouroux, Director of the UMPB and then BIP+, the local organisation responsible for marketing and monitoring AP+ with users, was instrumental in implementing the CCS.
+Henri-Vincent Amouroux, Director of the UMPB and then BIP+, the local organisation responsible for marketing and monitoring AP+ with users, was instrumental in implementing the PCS.
 AP+ has used feedback from professionals to incorporate local specificities, such as the creation of the bulk management module and ship and goods port dues modules, producing a dynamic and innovative system.
 Over the years, MGI’s partnership with BIP+ has thrived thanks to the trust and involvement of Henri-Vincent in promoting port IT technology.
 Dominique Lebreton, Director of Development at MGI and Florence Brochard, Head of France and the Overseas Departments and Territories, were at the General Meeting and paid tribute to the work of HV in a speech.
 “MGI would like to thank you here, in front of the Bordeaux port community, for your support and trust on the implementation of digitalised port processes technology with AP+.
 It has been ten years of hard work, but today you have friends in Marseille.”

 On 28 January 2015, Henri-Vincent received a certificate of merit from the Secretary General of the WCO, Kunio Mikuriya, for his dedication and outstanding contribution to the international customs community.